Simouse/lrparser/README.md

 ### Why is the grammar format and command line arguments so strange?

 Well, one of my team projects needs this program and I have to provide support for it.
 For example, that project uses `!` as a divider between token definitions and production definitions, and I think that's unnecessary.
 So I just make `!` another comment sign.
 But `#` is more useful, because in editors you can associate your grammar file with `cmake` language, and then use `CTRL+/ `to comment lines.
 So the tool recognizes `#` as well.

-### No use of Bison?

-At first, I thought I was writing (, not using) a LR parsing program, so I shouldn't use bison.
-But later I found the grammar rule parsing so difficult and tiring.
-I used a lot of branches, making my code really messy.
-So if I were to choose again, I definitely would use Bison in that part.

 ### For large inputs